Skip to main content

 Owner-operated answers all five in the first conversation.
 Fleet companies can too — but ask every time, because the answers vary by which driver gets assigned.

-The bottom line for Boston executives and EAs: if the person who answers your booking call is not the person who will be at Logan Terminal B when your flight lands, you are accepting a layer of uncertainty that owner-operated service eliminates by design.
+The bottom line for Boston executives and EAs: if the person who answers your booking call has no direct accountability for who will be at Logan Terminal B when your flight lands, you are accepting a layer of uncertainty that owner-operated service eliminates by design.

 When a Fleet Company Makes Sense